-At the age of 27, Hamish McCormack made a career change.
+At the age of 27, Hamish McCormack wondered how to make a career change.
 And his two careers couldn’t be more different.
 An electrician by trade, Hamish decided to make the switch and explore a career in the legal profession.

 “I was getting a bit fed up with my trade.
 I wasn’t really enjoying what I was doing, so I started to look for other opportunities.
 And you have to think about the future.
 You can’t go crawling through people’s roofs for the rest of your life.
 I had been unhappy for six months, so I spoke to some friends and their advice was to find something I was interested in and just go and do it.
 I was lucky enough to be at a good stage of my life; I hadn’t had kids yet, so I was able to have a go at something new.